rampantdev/100-days-of-code/log.md

 #Python
 used smtplib to create and send emails through a gmail account.
 Leveraged this tutorial: http://stackabuse.com/how-to-send-emails-with-gmail-using-python/

+### Day 7: May 1, 2017 - Paramiko and IP
+#Python
+Learned about the paramiko python library which is jused for SSH connections.
+Also used the library netifaces to gather information about my home network.
+Intent is to incorporate netifaces into some home automation in the future.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)